 The Filipino American Symphony Orchestra (FASO) is pleased to announce its second annual International Composition Competition for Philippine Folk Music for students.
 This competition is dedicated to the promotion of Philippine folk music.
 All participants must submit an original composition for full orchestra (no vocals) that incorporates a theme(s) from any Philippine folk song(s).
 The composition must be between 3 and 5 minutes.

 A distinguished panel of judges will select a winner, who will be awarded a $1000 prize.
 The second-place winner will receive a prize of $500.
-The winning piece will have its world premiere at our August 3 concert at the Walt Disney Concert Hall.
+The winning piece will have its world premiere at our concert in 2020.

 The following is a list of composition competition rules and requirements.
 The application form can found here and at the bottom of this page.